LunaQu4kez/CS307_23F_Project_Part2/docs/Report.md

 First, we check if the input is valid.
 If not, return null.

-Then we use SQL to query the scores of each video, specifically querying the ratio of likes, coins, favorites, bullet comments, and completion.
+Then we use SQL to query the scores of each video, specifically querying the ratio of likes, coins, favorites, sending danmu, and average completion.
 Then we add them together.

-It is worth noting that there are many data points where the video has not been watched but has received likes, etc., so we do not consider this part of the data.
-We only consider the actions performed on videos that have been watched.
+**It is worth noting that there are many data points where the video has not been watched but has received likes, etc.,  we limit it to 1 if so.**

 Last, we  return the required videos' bv as a ``list``.